 asm® is the acronym for anti-submarining [submarining = sliding underneath the lap belt during a frontal impact].
 This phenomenon is likely to occur in a 4-point harness belt, and is significantly reduced by the patented asm® safety system.
-Therefore, all SCHROTH racing harnesses sold as 4-point harnesses, and likely to be used as such, are equipped with the asm® system.
-It consists of an energy converter located in the inboard shoulder belt.
-As a result, make sure you have purchased left and/or right harnesses, depending upon which side you want to install the harness.
+Therefore, all SCHROTH racing harnesses sold as 4-point harnesses and likely to be used as such, are equipped with the asm® system.
+It consists of an energy converter located in one shoulder belt.
+May be purchased as left and/or right harnesses, depending upon which side of the lap belt you want to have the buckle attached.

-Since every accident is different, always keep in mind that PROFI-asm® harness belts, just like other racing harnesses, cannot guarantee against severe injuries, death and other risks during an accident.
-Recently developed head and neck supports or restraints, however, allow further reduction of head deceleration and neck forces.
-The SCHROTH asm® safety system cannot substitute for the effectiveness of e.g. a HANS®.
-The asm® system should never be used with such devices since it provides for a slight rotation of the upper body as well as some shoulder belt slack which are not wanted in conjunction with any head and neck restraints.
+Since every accident is different, always keep in mind that Profi asm® harness belts, just like other racing harnesses, cannot guarantee against severe injuries, death and other risks during an accident.
+Head and neck supports provide further reduction of head deceleration and neck forces.
+4-point harnesses with the asm® system may be used with a